awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/saas-contracts.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/marketplace/latest/userguide/images/saas-pricing-contract-options-example.png)

 The prices can be for the following durations: 1 month, 12 months, 24 months, or 36 months\.
-You can choose to oﬀer one, two, three, or all four options for your SaaS contracts listing\.
+You can choose to oﬀer one, two, three, or all four options for your product\.
 The durations must be the same across each dimension\.
 For example, in a case where you have ReadOnlyUsers and AdminUsers dimensions, if you oﬀer a yearly price for ReadOnlyUsers, you must oﬀer it for AdminUsers, too\.